 Going back to “Watch the Throne” one last time, this would be a thematically consistent decision with one of the album’s music videos, which was unveiled around the same time as the London Riots and heavy coverage of the Occupy movement.

-Whatever Kanye West’s intentions are, the ostentatiousness on which his Fashion Week show was based is evidence that clothing isn’t the only thing launching on his runways.
+Whatever Kanye West’s intentions are, the ostentatiousness upon which his Fashion Week show was based is evidence that clothing isn’t the only thing being launched from his runways.
 Questions, ideas, and opinions are taking center stage as well.

 Graham’s Grand Garments